Rugby union in the Soviet Union: 1950: Post-Stalin era

 Soviet teams once more began to be formed in the late 1950s, and the game underwent a renaissance, thanks to the efforts of B.M.
 Egupov (Б. М. Егупов), G.G.
 Mrelashvili (Г. Г. Мрелашвили) and A.A.
 Sorokin (А. А. Сорокин).
 This is the same period in which the rugby advocate Lunacharsky was rehabilitated, and his writings were released from censorship.

 Competition was resumed in 1957-58, after a "complete absence of 10 years".

 Llanelli toured Czechoslovakia and the USSR in the 1950s.
-In 1957, led by Rhys Williams, Llanelli played in the final of the World Youth Games in Moscow.
+In 1957, led by R. H. Williams, Llanelli played in the final of the World Youth Games in Moscow.
 Llanelli lost to the Romanian side Grivita Rosie.
 It was a game marred by such "hideous and appalling violence" that it hindered the development of the game in Russia for a number of years.

 The Moscow Civil Guard were called out as a result of the brawl between Llanelli and Bucharest.

-Rugby was reintroduced to Georgia by Jacques Haspekian, an Armenian man from Marseilles in France who taught the game to students in the late 1950s through to the mid-1960s, although he then subsequently returned in France.
-He is still alive and living in Marseilles, he was interviewed on French radio on the occasion of Georgia playing France in the 2007 Rugby World Cup.
+Rugby was reintroduced to Georgia by Jacques Haspekian, an Armenian man from Marseille in France who taught the game to students in the late 1950s through to the mid-1960s, although he then subsequently returned in France.
+He is still alive and living in Marseille, he was interviewed on French radio on the occasion of Georgia playing France in the 2007 Rugby World Cup.

 The very first rugby session was held on October 15, 1959 in Tbilisi, at the racecourse, where 20 people attended the meeting.
 The first Georgian club formed was the GPI (Georgian Polytechnical Institute), now known as "Qochebi".